 Those sample scenarios might drive your financial plan, and she might give you recommendations when it comes to setting goals, picking investments, choosing a retirement plan, cutting back on spending and much more.

 7. Monitoring Your Financial Progress

 Regular communication and follow-up are important steps in the financial planning process.
 In fact, creating the plan is really just the first step.
-With J.P.
-Morgan Personal Advisors, you’ll get ongoing advice and regular check-ins to make sure your plan is on track.
+You’ll have ongoing contact with your planner to find out whether you are on track to meet your financial goals.
 Part of this process is called benchmarking, where you match up your progress with your initial goals.

 Together, you and your financial planner will use the results of the follow-up meeting to adjust your plan, your goals and expectations.
 If you want to save for your kids’ college education, your retirement and a second home, then you might need to earn more money or cut back spending.
 Another alternative would be to adjust your goals.